cydrollinger1968/Complete-Zephyr-Development-from-Raspberry-Pi/README.md

 MIT License.
 See [LICENSE](LICENSE) for details.

 ## Acknowledgments
+- xAI Grok for hammering out the script.
 - Zephyr Project for RTOS excellence.
-- Nordic Semiconductor for nRF52840.
 - Raspberry Pi for the perfect host.

 Star if useful—let's build wireless swarms! 🚀